revgizmo/zoomstudentengagement_cursor/PROJECT.md

 A comprehensive premortem analysis conducted on 2025-08-04 revealed significant gaps between our current status assessment and the reality required for successful CRAN submission.
 See `docs/development/PREMORTEM_SUMMARY.md` for executive summary.

 **Key Findings:**
-- **Privacy & Ethical Issues**: Could result in CRAN removal and academic backlash
+- **Privacy & Ethical Issues**: CATASTROPHIC risk - Could result in CRAN removal and academic backlash
-- **Performance & Stability**: Segmentation faults could make package unusable in production
+- **Performance & Stability**: HIGH risk - Segmentation faults could make package unusable in production
-- **CRAN Compliance**: Current notes are blockers, not minor issues
+- **CRAN Compliance**: HIGH risk - Current notes are blockers, not minor issues
-- **Real-World Testing**: Package may fail with actual data
+- **Real-World Testing**: HIGH risk - Package may fail with actual data
-- **Documentation Gaps**: Could hurt adoption and usability
+- **Documentation Gaps**: MEDIUM risk - Could hurt adoption and usability

+**Bottom Line**: DO NOT SUBMIT TO CRAN YET - Package has critical privacy, ethical, and performance risks that must be addressed before submission.

 ### What's Working ✅
 - **Core Functionality**: All 40 exported functions implemented and functional